jeetsukumaran/vim-filebeagle/README.md

 In either case, once a directory viewer is open, you can use any of your normal navigation keys/commands to move to a file or directory of your choice.
 Once you have selected a file or directory, you can type `<ENTER>` or "`o`" to open it for editing in the current window.
-Or you can type `CTRL-V` to edit it in a new vertical split, `CTRL-S` to edit it in a new horizontal split, or `CTRL-T` to edit it in a new tab.
+Or you can type `v` to edit it in a new vertical split, `s` to edit it in a new horizontal split, or `t` to edit it in a new tab.
 Even better, if you make sure that line numbers are enabled, you can simply type the line number followed by '`o`' or any of the other maps to instantly open the file or directory listed at the given line